 As impressive as the architecture of St Petersburg are the contents of the museums and art galleries.
 The Hermitage is one of the world’s greatest art museums, with an immensely rich collection of paintings, sculpture, antiquities and decorative arts filling the enormous Winter Palace of the Romanovs.
 The Russian Museum comes as a revelation to most visitors, for apart from icons (and there is a wonderful collection) the great achievements of Russian painters, particularly during the 19th century, are scarcely known outside the country.

 Fly at c.
-9.15am from London Heathrow to St Petersburg via Helsinki (Finnair; time in the air: c.
+10.30am from London Heathrow to St Petersburg via Helsinki (Finnair; time in the air: c.
 6 hours 30 minutes).
 Check in and dinner at the hotel.

 Explore the north bank of the Neva and Vasilyevsky Island which, as the original intended site of the city, has some of St Petersburg’s earliest buildings including the Twelve Colleges and the Peter-Paul Fortress.
 Visit the Menshikov Palace, an early 18th-century residence with impressive Petrine decoration.
 In the afternoon, visit the Russian Museum in the imposing Mikhailovsky Palace, which houses Russian painting from mediaeval icons to the vast canvases of the Romantics and Realists of the 19th century.